Colin-Whelan/userscripts/README.md

 Now when you navigate to the page from '// @match' near the top of the script, the script will execute.

+## Editiing Variables

+Sometimes, scripts will use variables that need to be customized before they can properly run.

+1. To update, go to the dashboard using the instructions above.
+2. Click on the code button for the script in question.
+Looks like this: </>
+3. Near the top of the file right after the information at the top should be the variables that are modifiable. - They will all use 'let' or 'const'